smart-edge-open/edgeservices/README.md

 - 02_install_tools.sh
 - 03_build_and_deploy.sh

-NOTE: For dual server setup, please see README.md files in `./scripts/ansible/build_server` and `./scripts/ansible/deploy_server` subfolders.
-They contain a detailed instructions on how to run all scripts and describe an expected outcome.
+NOTE: For dual server setup (see image with a second variant in chapter 3. above), please read README.md files in `./scripts/ansible/build_server` and `./scripts/ansible/deploy_server` subfolders.
+They contain a detailed instructions on how to run all scripts on two separate machines (instead of one) and describe an expected outcome.

 ### 7.1.
 Preconditions
 The following actions must be complete prior to running OpenNESS Edge Node automation setup scripts on the server: